Equivalence and Conditional Independence in Atomic Sheaf Logic: Atomic sheaf logic

-Propositions~\ref{proposition:locality} and~\ref{proposition:forcing-sheaf} are proved by induction on the structure of the formula, making frequent use of coconfluence.
-Theorem~\ref{theorem:classical} follows from~Proposition~\ref{proposition:subsheaf}, because the atomic topology is a special case of the dense topology, and the category of sheaves for the dense topology is a Boolean topos~\cite{MM}.
-We do not give further details, as these results are standard.
+The verification of the validity of the axioms and inference rules pertaining to quantifiers takes a little more work, but is not difficult.
+Since we are working in a special case of sheaf semantics, where such facts are anyway well established in far greater generality, we do not go into details.
+A sceptical reader may enjoy verifying this for themselves, using their preferred formulation of the axioms and rules of multi-sorted first-order logic. \end{proof}

 By Theorem~\ref{theorem:classical}, atomic sheaf logic is just multisorted first-order classical logic with a nonstandard semantics.
-The nonstandard semantics means that relation symbols can be interpreted as arbitrary subsheaves of product sheaves.
+The logic includes the equality relation, which is given a canonical interpretation.
+The nonstandard semantics allows relation symbols to be interpreted as arbitrary subsheaves of product sheaves.
 Atomic sheaf categories possess interesting such subsheaves that have no analogue in the standard semantics of first-order logic.
-Our main examples of this phenomenon are relations of equivalence and conditional independence.
+Our main examples of this phenomenon are the two relations from the title: equivalence and conditional independence.